developmentseed/unicef-school-docs/app/posts/s1-methodology/1-0-methodology/1-0-4-Large-scale-model-inference/index.md

 layout: post.html
 ---

+We applied our model to 52 million zoom 18 tiles of DigitalGlobe Vivid Basemap, representing all of Colombia and eleven Eastern Caribbean nations: Anguilla, Antigua, Barbuda, British Virgin islands, Dominica, Grenada, The Grenadines, Montserrat, St Kitts and Nevis, St Lucia, St Vincent.

-To run the inference at a country-wide scale on high-resolution imagery, we developed a library called [`chip-n-scale-queue-arranger`](https://github.com/developmentseed/chip-n-scale-queue-arranger), it is open sourced now.
+To run the inference at a country-wide scale on high-resolution imagery, we developed an open source library called [`chip-n-scale-queue-arranger`](https://github.com/developmentseed/chip-n-scale-queue-arranger).
 It is composed of a configuration code for Amazon Web Services (AWS CloudFormation) as well as small scripts for automating the necessary tasks associated with the satellite imagery and machine learning predictions.

 <figure class="align-center">
 <img src="/assets/graphics/content/methodology/diagram-ml-inference.png" alt="ML model inference" />